tonyseek/rsocks/README.rst

 Now the application's traffic will be forwarded through the proxy server (``socks5://127.0.0.1:1080``).

-If you wish to run the rsocks server in background, please check the `examples <https://github.com/tonyseek/rsocks/tree/master/examples>`_ directory.
+If you wish to run the rsocks server in the background, please check the `examples <https://github.com/tonyseek/rsocks/tree/master/examples>`_ directory.
 OS X users can copy the ``com.tonyseek.rsocks.plist`` file to ``~/Library/LaunchAgents`` and load it as a service::